+MGMT 806-001: Formation and Implementation of Entrepreneurial Ventures

-MGMT 231:: Entrepreneurial Venture Initiation Fall Semester 2014 Tuesday and Thursday 10:30-12:00pm
+Fall Semester 2014

+Tuesday and Thursday 9:00-10:30am

-Instructor:Patrick FitzGeraldEmail:pfit@wharton.upenn.eduOffice Hours:by appointment
+Instructor: Patrick FitzGerald Email: pfit@wharton.upenn.edu

+Office Hours: by appointment

-This course is an advanced course in entrepreneurship, which focuses on the implementation phase of business start-ups.
-The ultimate goal of the course is the realization and development of portions of your business plan.
-Beyond implementation of the various components of your plan, the class will ultimately result in a pitch presentation to a group of investment professionals, practitioners and fellow students.
+This course is an advanced course in entrepreneurship, which focuses on creation and implementation of business start-ups.
+The ultimate goal of the course is the development of an actionable business plan which will be consistently scrutinized and ultimately result in a pitch presentation to a group of investment professionals, practitioners and fellow students.
 We will draw from various readings, guest lecturers and one or two on site visits to start up environments to understand the true nature of entrepreneurship and its risks/rewards.